-- The value of the investment is approximately EUR 200.
+- The value of the investment is approximately EUR 200 million.

 - The new sawmill will employ around 100 people directly and around 500 people across its direct value chain.
 The sawmill’s employment impact during the construction phase is estimated at 1,500 person-years.